ibm-cloud-docs/vpc/lb-faqs.md

 {: #ip-addresses-fixed}
 {: faq}

 Application load balancer IP addresses are not guaranteed to be fixed.
-During system maintenance or horizontal scaling, you will see changes in the available IPs associated with the FQDN of your load balancer.
+During system maintenance or horizontal scaling, you see changes in the available IPs associated with the FQDN of your load balancer.

 Use FQDN, rather than cached IP addresses.
 {:important}